ooddle

 Long-Term Data

 The longer you wear it, the more useful it gets.
 Trends emerge.
 You see how a stressful work week affects your HRV.
 You see how late dinners affect your deep sleep.
-The data is the value.
+The data is the value, and the value compounds over months.

 Where Oura Falls Short